briangordon/briangordon.github.com/_posts/2014-06-02-sqrts-and-fixed-points.md

 published: true
 ---

-There's [an old comment](https://news.ycombinator.com/item?id=571090) on HN that annoys me.
-In it, a developer whines bitterly and eloquently about his experience being stumped by a common interview question: "write an algorithm for computing the square root of a number."
+There's [an old HN comment](https://news.ycombinator.com/item?id=571090) in which a developer whines bitterly and eloquently about his experience being stumped by a common interview question: "write an algorithm for computing the square root of a number."

 > I tried a couple more times to answer this question that is completely unrelated to the job I'm interviewing for.
 Finally, I get so fed up with this moron that my internal ticker clicks over and I realize, "Even if I get this job, I'm going to be dealing with these kinds of nazel-gazing engineers every single day.
 Not an environment I want to be in."